Yoctol/bottender/docs/channel-line-migrating-from-sdk.md

 By Bottender, you can make a simple echo bot in the 3 steps:

-First, create a LINE Bot project by one-line command:
+First, create a LINE OA project by one-line command:

 ```sh
 npx create-bottender-app my-app